-Number of Complaints Nature of Complaint Number Open Complaints Number Closed Complaints 1 Blocked Sewer 0 1
+Number of Complaints Nature of Complaint Number Open Complaints Number Closed Complaints There were no relevant environmental complaints in 2020.

 3.2 REPORTED INCIDENTS SUMMARY

 Environmental incidents that arise in an agglomeration are reported on an on-going basis in accordance with our waste water discharge licences.
 Where an incident occurs and it is reportable under the licence, it is reported to the Environmental Protection Agency through their Environmental Data Exchange Network, or in some instances by telephone.
 Some incidents which arise in the agglomeration are recorded by Irish Water but may not be reportable under our licence for example where the incident does not have an impact on environmental performance.